-The Resolute Support Mission currently consists of around 16,000 troops from 39 NATO Allies and partners.
-Qatar and the United Arab Emirates have been invited to attend the meeting on Afghanistan at the level of Heads of State and Government on 12 July 2018.
+The Resolute Support Mission currently consists of more than 16,000 troops from 39 NATO Allies and partners.
+Qatar and the United Arab Emirates have attended the meeting on Afghanistan at the level of Heads of State and Government on 12 July 2018 and have been invited to attend the meeting on Afghanistan at the level Ministers of Foreign Affairs on 5 December 2018.
 Both are finalizing the details of their respective offers to the Resolute Support Mission.
-Their contributions will be reflected in the next iteration of this placemat.